placeling/Pinta/readme.txt

 A few specifics:

 *   The plugin allows you to tag a location to any post or page.
 When you publish, a link to your post, a description and (optionally) all the photos in the post are sent to Placeling
 *   We create a new page on your blog at the URL /placeling-map/.
-It contains a map of all your places; you can customize the page and change the URL
+It contains a map of all the places you've blogged about; you can customize the page and change the URL
 *   Each tagged post/page includes a footer showing the location and a small map.
-Clicking the small map opens the /placeling-map/ page, centered on that location
+Clicking the small map opens the /placeling-map/ page, centred on that location
 *   When a reader clicks a pin on the map an info window opens.
 Clicking the title of the info window opens that post
 *   On the map page, clicking the "nearby" button will ask the user for permission to use their location.
 If granted, the map will pan to their current location